 I had (another) bad customer service experience with an airline last week.
 I know – a shocker.
 Sometimes I start to think that poor service and unhappy customers are a requirement for the airline industry.
 That this is a part of meeting some unwritten baseline needed for any entrant in the space.
-Then I come to my senses and remember that there are companies like Southwest, jetBlue, and Virgin who are competing in the industry, in part, by providing a high level of service; these companies have, in turn, developed legions of fans and loyal customers.
+Then I come to my senses and remember that there are companies like Southwest and jetBlue who are competing in the industry, in part, by providing a high level of service; these companies have, in turn, developed legions of fans and loyal customers.

 Not surprisingly, my experience last week was with none of those wonderful operators, but rather with one of their old-line stodgy competitors, namely American Airlines.
 Ahhh, American – you of the ancient fleet, the high fares, the grumpy flight attendants, and (apparently) the customer-phobic policies.